markhoward02/resume/resume.md

 RippleWorx is a SaaS solution in the human resources sector, offering a flexible survey tool, tasks module, shared calendar, and training plans for monitoring employee sentiment and other various functions.

-- Transformed initial prototypes into a production-ready, scalable solution on Azure with a sharded Mongo Global Cluster.
+- Transformed initial prototypes into a production-ready, scalable, regionally available solution running on Kubernetes.
 - Led the team in sprint planning, task development, documentation, code reviews, and release management.
 - Championed design patterns, clean code, and test-driven development to ensure high-quality, resilient features.
-- Built and maintained an DevOps pipelines, automating builds from code check-in through production release.
+- Implemented a DevOps stategy for automating builds from code check-in all the way through production releases.
-- Developed automated UI testing using Azure DevOps, Selenium, and SauceLabs.
+- Configured and monitored end-to-end tests to ensure high quality throughout the SDLC.
-- Designed a SQL Data Warehouse and ETL processes to move data from Mongo to a star-schema model, utilizing message queues and incremental refresh.
+- Designed a SQL Data Warehouse and ETL processes to move data from Mongo to a star-schema model, utilizing message queues achieving near-real-time reporting.
-- Embedded Tableau for report viewing and authoring, automated Tableau setup and reporting with Python.
+- Embedded analytics via Tableau for both viewing and authoring, developed scripts to automate configuration and setup.
-- Created a SQL Data Warehouse and ETL processes for 911 call data, supporting law enforcement analysis.
-- Integrated with Office 365 Power Automate to enable extended functionality with other services.

 ---